KeiOshima/git-workflow-practice-andrew0022/README.md

 ## Summary

 This article talks about several myths about the way in which AI will influence the future of software development and other misconceptions about it.
 Firstly, it addresses that while AI may replace repetitive and tedious tasks, it cannot replace the creativity and intuition of humans.
 It also argues that AI doesn't need to be expensive and resource intensive and can be used by a wide range of people, whether or not they possess technical skills.

+# Comments

+### Keis comment:

+now that i know that ai can be inexpensive i'm wondering how companies and people in generalk  will continue to integrate AI into their work.